Why Pursue a Doctorate Degree in Criminal Justice Online with a specialization in Homeland Security at Saint Leo?

 Earning your doctorate degree in criminal justice online at Saint Leo University will provide greater opportunities for advancement in your career.
 The College of Education & Social Services' online Doctor of Criminal Justice in Homeland Security provides an advanced study for those who are interested in furthering their criminal justice careers, growing their knowledge base, and enhancing their professional practice in this field.

 Graduates of the DCJ program with a specialization in Homeland Security can expect to have acquired and honed the skills necessary to become top leaders within criminal justice organizations and private-sector firms.
-Saint Leo is excited and honored to take an active part in that growth, which is why this degree is now offered via the College’s convenient online format, along with three short residencies held on long weekends throughout the course of the program at University Campus in Florida, as well as at Saint Leo’s Education Centers in Virginia Beach, VA and Atlanta, GA.
+Saint Leo is excited and honored to take an active part in that growth, which is why this degree is now offered via the College’s convenient online format, along with three short residencies held on long weekends throughout the course of the program at University Campus in Florida, as well as at Saint Leo’s Education Centers in Charleston, SC and Savannah, GA.

 This doctorate degree in criminal justice online program offers a comprehensive curriculum on the ins-and-outs of homeland security best practices and strategic decision-making in terms of protecting the United States from ongoing and ever-increasing threats.